 The property is an exploration stage property adjacent to the Golden Chest Mine.
 The property vendor has retained the placer mining rights in the bottom of the drainage on the patented claims and conducted placer mining activity last year.
 NJMC has no affiliation or connection with the placer mining operation.
 Two historic adits have been reopened for mapping and sampling.
 Additionally, areas have been rock sampled where current placer operations have uncovered altered bedrock.
+More geologic fieldwork is planned for the upcoming 2021 season to explore for gold mineralization.

 Outcrops in the Butte Gulch area are dominantly argillite, siltite and quartzite units that belong to the Prichard Formation.
 The hinge line of a major regional scale fold called the Trout Creek Anticline traverses the property.
 Both northwest and northeast trending quartz veins containing pyrite, galena and chalcopyrite have been identified with anomalous silver mineralization.
-More geologic fieldwork is planned for the upcoming season to explore for gold mineralization.

-GIANT LEDGE
+GIANT LEDGE PROJECT